This is a great area of Chicago for shopping, hotels, theater and restaurants.

 For true elegance on Michigan Avenue, head to The Four Seasons at 120 E. Delaware and their new Allium restaurant.
 It is great for lunch, dinner or afternoon tea.
 Also for elegance is the famous Drake Hotel at 121 E. Walton.
 Here you can enjoy afternoon tea in the Palm Court which also has jazz and music on weekend nights.
 The Peninsula Hotel’s The Lobby, at 108 E. Superior, is also perfect for afternoon tea!
 RL is the great, clubby restaurant with American classic food that is part of the Ralph Lauren flagship store on Michigan Ave.
 The entrance is at 115 E. Chicago Ave.

 Paul Stuart: This is one of the two Chicago locations for this New York based menswear retailer celebrating 75 years.
 It also offers updated, traditional styling and women’s apparel as well.
 107 E. Oak.
 For women, Ikram is high on the list.
 15 E. Huron.
 It carries apparel and home fashion plus has a gallery featuring Chicago artists and a cafe.
+The cafe is a “calm oasis” away from the crowds on Michigan Ave.
 Across from Ikram is Material Possessions, a wonderful home furnishings and accessories store.
 704 N. Wabash.

 Made famous by Saturday Night Live, “Cheeseburger!
 Cheeseburger!
 Cheeseburger!
 No Coke!
 Pepsi!No Fries!
 Chips!”, Billy Goat Tavern is located below 430 N. Michigan Ave.
 Walk down the stairs to the lower level.